hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-Jakarta Persistence 3.2 introduces two new methods, `runInTransaction` and `callInTransaction`, on `EntityManagerFactory` to execute logic within a transactional context:
+Jakarta Persistence 3.2 introduces two new methods, `runInTransaction` and `callInTransaction`, on `EntityManagerFactory` to execute logic within a transactional context.

+The following is an example of persisting an `Entity` object and does not return a result.
+It is suitable for mutating operations such as insert, update, or delete.

 ```java
 emf.runInTransaction(em -> {